Straw Poll

 Evidently the usual process is to hire a consultant to winnow down the applicants to a select few for City Administrator Al Roder to interview.
 I’ve not seen anything about the hiring process in any of Al’s weekly memos, but I like Hvistendahl’s suggestion.
 I’d add one additional component: have some members of the police department (officers, staff) involved in the interviews.

-David Henson says:
+1. David Henson said:

 I would think three panels: 1) one as Hvistendahl has suggested 2) one of just plain citizen folks 3) one of convicted criminals (seriously – they may provide great insight).